**This post was written by Yoga Alliance for YOGANONYMOUS

 We eventually agreed to remove the information that he found so upsetting, and our comment was finally posted on his blog on the afternoon of Sunday, Jan.
 14, long after the herd had moved on.
 YOGANONYMOUS has kindly agreed to publish our response to Mr. Brown below:

 We have acknowledged repeatedly that we have much work to do to add rigor and credibility to our credentialing system.
-But will develop more robust ethics standards and will begin the process of revamping our continuing education program and undertaking a thorough review of our current training standards.
+But James Brown’s blog post, claiming that “Yoga Alliance is ruining yoga” is misinformed about our role and the real challenges we face; makes broad assertions about sweeping trends in yoga, and provides nothing more than anecdotes to support them; and mischaracterizes the changes that we are presently making to add rigor to our credentialing system.
+It is especially surprising to read such harsh criticism from an individual whose RYS 200 has been registered with us since 2009 and also recently completed our process to register a 300-hour teacher-training program.
+Mr. Brown notes that Pam Weber, our director of standards, told him that we would not review our current standards until “next year.”
+What he fails to mention is that the interview was conducted in September 2013.
+It is now “next year.”
+In 2014, our Standards Committee will develop more robust ethics standards and will begin the process of revamping our continuing education program and undertaking a thorough review of our current training standards.
 As part of that review, the committee may decide to consider a certification program for yoga teachers, as Mr. Brown recommends.

 But our first objective, which we have been working towards for the last 18 months, was to ensure that there is meaningful oversight of our current standards.
 That’s what our new social credentialing system, which was just instituted last month, is designed to do.